How Much Does Leaf Removal Cost in 2026?

 Tree Density

-Of all the factors that affect lawn care costs, one of the most important ones is the number of trees on your property.
+One of the most important factors is the number of trees on your property.
 Leaf removal costs typically increase significantly as the number of trees on your property increases.
+That is primarily because more trees mean more leaves to be removed and, as such, more time and labor.

 Leaf Removal From Gutters

+Gutter cleaning costs an average of $1 to $1.30 per linear foot.
 You can also invest in leaf guards, which reduce the need to clean gutters.
-Leaf guards typically cost $1,448, or between $684 and $2,213, and they work like a cover that prevents leaves and other debris from clogging up your rain gutters.
+Leaf guards typically cost between $684 and $2,213, and they work like a cover that prevents leaves and other debris from clogging up your rain gutters.

 FAQ